DataTalksClub/datatalksclub.github.io/_podcast/s04e04-ml-startup.md

     \ literally the same product, but you do all the hosting and scaling and provisioning.\
     \ So basically, all the DevOps parts behind it.
 And people literally pay just\
     \ for you to run this project and product for them.
 For example, if someone like\
-    \ Amazon comes and takes the same product, and hosts it."
+    \ Amazon comes and takes the same product, and hosts it..."
   who: Elena
 - line: Like ElasticSearch, right?
   sec: 3057
   time: '50:57'
   who: Alexey
 - line: Exactly.
-So they have to introduce a license that explicitly permits just this part.
+So they have to introduce a license that explicitly forbids just this part.
 But still, now it's more of a collaborative relationship with the big cloud providers, because they also don't want to be seen as the bad guys killing someone else's open source.
 If you do the open core approach, you're not hindered